 Our sustainability governance ensures our operations, targets and plans are managed and delivered in a consistent, responsible and transparent way.

-Richard Howson, Carillion’s Chief Executive, is responsible to the Board for sustainability and also chairs Business in the Community’s group for Community Impact leadership.
+Carillion’s Chief Executive is responsible to the Board for sustainability and also chairs Business in the Community’s group for Community Impact leadership.
 Chief Sustainability Officer, David Picton, is accountable for sustainability across the Group and is a Board Director of the Supply Chain Sustainability School.

 A Board Sustainability Committee provides oversight on behalf of the Board for priorities, targets and challenges to the Sustainability 2020 Strategy and its management across the Group.